Or as my dad calls it: Tuna Lubricant. (He loves him a tuna sammich.) (He is also where I get my strange sense of humor from.) (Love you Dad.)

 And now, the fun part!
 Insert your immersion blender’s head (with machine off) gently into the jar.

 Next, turn the blender on, (usually by squeezing it) and slowly whip the ingredients together by using gentle up-and-down motions inside the jar.
-After about 1 minute, you should have a lovely, fluffy creamy mayonnaise!
+After about 1 minute, you should have a lovely, creamy mayonnaise substitute!

 The best part, apart from eating the amazing stuff, is that all you need to clean up is the blender’s detachable head!
 (I do this by soaking it in warm suds, then rinsing off the blade with hot water, and inserting into my dishwasher.)